3.2 Cart Slinger Procedures

 - Notify your manager of how many pops you have sold, how many you have left and how much longer your shift is.

-- Do the math—if you’re halfway through your cart and only ¼ of the way through your shift, let your Ops lead know!
+- Do the math—if you’re halfway through your cart and only ¼ of the way through your shift, let your manager know!

-- Re ups take minimum half an hour to get to you
+- Re ups take time to get to you so plan ahead.

-- If you run out of change let your manager know ASAP & start taking card / mobile pay only or asking for exact change
+- If you are using cash and run out of change, let your manager know ASAP & start taking card / mobile pay only or asking for exact change

 - No headphones